manucho254/Best-Bergains-Ecommerce/README.md

 ## Best Bargains Ecommerce

-- Ecommerce website that allows different vendors to sell their products on the platform.
+- Best bargains is a simple yet functional ecommerce website where users from different parts of the world can buy and sell their products.

 <img width="100%" height="400px" src="./app/static/images/products.png">

 Live Project Link:
     - http://app.bestbargainsecom.me

 ### Functionality